Steps for Winning Your Severance Deal

 What it is: Carefully looking at what you did for the company and the specific problems they will have if you leave poorly or cause trouble.

 Why it matters: This makes the talk about the business's problems, not just your personal needs.
-By showing what you achieved, you change the conversation from "asking for a favor" to "settling a business bill."
+Showing what you achieved changes the conversation from "asking for a favor" to "settling a business bill."

 Step 2

 Why it matters: Companies pay to avoid trouble and for certainty.
-By showing you are ready to leave "cleanly" in exchange for better terms, you create a trade, not a demand.
+Signaling readiness to leave cleanly creates a trade, not a demand.

 Step 3